ClickHouse Configuration

-This page focuses on base component configuration: installation, main parameters, persistence, resources, and a high availability scenario as a starting example.
+This page focuses on the base configuration of the component: installation, main parameters, persistence, resources and a high availability scenario as a starting example.

 What is ClickHouse?

-ClickHouse is a high-performance columnar database for analytics.
+ClickHouse is a high-performance columnar database aimed at analytics.

-Instead of storing data row by row, it stores column by column.
-That favors fast reads for aggregation, reporting, and analytical queries over large datasets.
+Instead of storing data row by row, it stores it column by column.
+This favors fast readings in aggregation scenarios, reports and analytical queries on large volumes of data.

-In TDP Kubernetes, ClickHouse is typically used as a destination for processed data, then queried by tools such as Superset, CloudBeaver, and Trino.
+In TDP Kubernetes, ClickHouse is typically used as a destination for already processed data, which is then queried by tools such as Superset, CloudBeaver and Trino.

-See ClickHouse — Concepts for a full overview of the tool, its architecture, and how it works.
+See ClickHouse — Concepts for a complete overview of the tool, its architecture and operation.

-In TDP Kubernetes, ClickHouse is deployed with the Altinity ClickHouse Operator, using the same declarative approach as other platform operators (similar in spirit to Kafka with Strimzi): instead of manually creating Pods and Services, you declare the desired state in a ClickHouseInstallation (CHI) resource, and the operator reconciles it with the cluster.
+In TDP Kubernetes, ClickHouse is deployed with the Altinity ClickHouse Operator, in the same declarative spirit as other operators on the platform (by analogy to Kafka with Strimzi): instead of manually creating Pods and Services, you declare the desired state in a ClickHouseInstallation (CHI) resource, and the operator reconciles that state with the cluster.

 | Component | Description |